MCJack123/CraftOS-PC/docs/md/periphemu.md

 Some peripherals have special options that can be specified as the third argument to "attach" or `periphemu.create`.
 * drive peripherals accept a third argument that sets the initial mounted path in the drive.
 This can be either a global path to a folder or audio file, a number specifying a disk ID, or a treasure path in the form `treasure:<path>`.
   * There is a new method on the drive called `insertDisk` that allows you to change the mount without reattaching the peripheral.
 This method is also exported through the `disk` API.
 * printer peripherals require a third argument specifying where the printed output will be stored.
-This should be a full path to a PDF file (if using a build supporting PDF) or a directory.
+This should be the full (real) path to the target PDF file, or a directory if using a custom build without PDF support.
 * modem peripherals accept a third argument that sets the network ID for the modem.
 This allows having multiple modem networks running parallel to each other without being able to communicate with each other.

 ### Speaker sounds